slarmoo/.github/profile/simon/simonDb/simonDb.md

 ## Create a MongoDB Atlas cluster

-Before you can start writing your own code you need to get a MongoDB Atlas account and create a database cluster that you can use as your database service.
-If you have not done that yet go back and review the instruction on data services.
+Before you can start writing your own code, you need to get a MongoDB Atlas account and create a database cluster that you can use as your database service.
+If you have not done that yet, go back and review the instruction on data services.

 ## Handling credentials